SaturnTsen/LLM-as-judge-for-DSL/README.md

 2. Try conversation-style generation.
 Re-feed the error message to the next try (actually these 2 options are kind of mutually exclusive...)

+Next to do:
+1. Log console output to `output` folder

 ### This reposit is for the group project in Ecole Polytechnique. ###
 ### Please do not use or download the files in this reposit if you are not involved with the project, thank you ! ###